bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 #### XML configuration ####
 XML testing file handles many technical configurations: server address, used tools and related configuration.

-Business configuration can be done through the “unknown” parameters.
+Business configuration can be done through the ï¿½unknownï¿½ parameters.
 These are parameters which are not known from the framework.
 They are added to a list of business parameters.

 #### Confg.ini configuration ####
-XML configurations are done statically and must be duplicated through all the test suites (or using “testConfiguration” parameter).
-It’s not possible to have a centralized configuration which depends on test environment.
+XML configurations are done statically and must be duplicated through all the test suites (or using ï¿½testConfigurationï¿½ parameter).
+Itï¿½s not possible to have a centralized configuration which depends on test environment.

 *Example:* the server URL depends on testing phase.
 They are not the same in production and in integration phase.

-That’s why the “env.ini” file is made for.
+Thatï¿½s why the ï¿½env.iniï¿½ file is made for.
 Each tested application can embed a env.ini file whose format is:

 ![](images/config_ini_example.png)

-“General“ section is for common configuration (e.g: a database user name which does not depends on environment) and other sections are specific to named test environments.
-Here, we define a “Dev” environment.
+ï¿½Generalï¿½ section is for common configuration (e.g: a database user name which does not depends on environment) and other sections are specific to named test environments.
+Here, we define a ï¿½Devï¿½ environment.
 Then, when launching test, user MUST define the environment on which test will be run with the option `-Denv=Dev`

-Keys defined in environment sections override the ones in “General” section.
+Keys defined in environment sections override the ones in ï¿½Generalï¿½ section.
 This file must be located in "<<t>application root>/data/<<t>application name>/config" folder.

 These configurations are also stored in the business configuration.

 #### Using configurations (aka business configuration) in test scripts ####
-Each webpage can use the configurations defined above using (getting variable “text” from configuration):
+Each webpage can use the configurations defined above using (getting variable ï¿½textï¿½ from configuration):

 ![](images/get_param_example.png)